 Blue Ocean Robata & Sushi Bar serves amazing sushi, but their grilled skewers are the showstopper.
 The robata-style cooking takes cues from an ancient Japanese cooking method to create dishes like Wagyu Meatballs, Stuffed Shishitos, and vegetarian-friendly meals-on-a-stick.

 For Mexican food and margaritas, head to Casa de Bandini.
 Go during happy hour and stay for dinner.
 If delicious, wood-fired pizza gets you excited, stop by Blue Ribbon Artisan Pizza where they use organic and local ingredients.
 Start with the Whipped Goat Cheese and Deep Fried Brussels Sprouts, then order the Signature Pizza with lemon olive oil, fresh mozzarella, and basil.
+If these places use anything like the restaurant equipment supplied by Nella then you can expect that the dishes you will be dining on will have been prepared with some of the finest utensils available to the industry.

 image: blue ocean robata & sushi bar